Hogmanay: What are We Celebrating?

 You likely already know about the big street parties in Edinburgh and Glasgow, but in fact, there are local celebrations all across Scotland.

-It’s a glimpse into contemporary Scottish culture, not just as it’s told to tourists – but from the heart.
+Take an immersion into contemporary Scottish culture, not just as it’s told to tourists – but from the heart.
+(AKA the Blue Noun way).

-This blog is written for New Scots – to help you understand the community around you.
-It’s also written for L2 English users, to help you love your English.
+This blog is primarily written for New Scots to help you understand the community around you.
+It’s also written for any L2 English users.
+It will help you love your English.

 #01 Hogmanay Fire Festivals